gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "What if we don't work in the fields?"
 Papaere Vurt asked.
 Instead of putting on his false leg, he had hobbled downstairs with his pant leg pinned below his knee, using an upside-down broom as a crutch.
-He looked older than Erileine had ever seen him---deliberately so, she realized.
+He looked older than Erileine had ever seen him—deliberately so, she realized.
 What was her grandfather up to?

 The soldier shrugged when Erileine passed on Vurt's question.
 "Tell